 New(ish) from Australia, we came across Kip & Co. at the ABC Kids Expo.
 I walked by their booth and stopped dead in my tracks: gorgeous!

-I love the vibrant colors they use in their designs (they basically inspired me to re-decorate my home, but that’s another story!), and I LOVE their thick, winter weight sleep sack (TOG factor 2.5).
-Their prints are beautifully bright and the sizing will take you far.
+I love the vibrant colors they use in their designs (they basically inspired me to re-decorate my home, but that’s another story!), and I LOVE this thick, winter weight sleep sack (TOG factor 2.5).
+The prints are beautiful and bright, and the sizing options can take you far.
 My personal fave feature: the arm openings have a snap to adjust for snugness as baby grows.
 Brilliant!

-In the midst of my search for a winter sleep sack, I discovered this gem from Hanna Andersson!
-Available in grey, cream and red.
-Not only is this sack gorgeous, but it’s amazing for climates where it gets freakin’ COLD.
+This gem from Hanna Andersson is available in a few solids and a cute, understated Winnie the Pooh print.
+Not only is this sack high-quality and gorgeous, but it’s amazing for climates where it gets freakin’ COLD.
 The outside is a quilted cotton and the zipper conveniently runs downward.
 Who wouldn’t want to sleep in a bundle of sherpa fleece?!

 The Woolino ~$99

 Merino wool is a natural fiber, so it’s super breathable, absorbs moisture, and is naturally fire resistant.
 And soft!
 OMG — it’s so soft.
-The Woolino is made from premium hypoallergenic Australian merino wool.
-This one-size product fits babes 2 mos – 2 years, so your babe won’t outgrow it until 2 years of age.
-In other words, yes, it’s pricey, but it will last you a while (even a lifetime — as it is meant to be handed down from child to child, even generations).
+The Woolino is made from premium hypoallergenic Australian merino wool, and this one-size product fits babes 2 months – 2 years… so yes, it’s pricey, but it will last you a while (even a lifetime — it’s meant to be handed down from child to child, including new generations).

-It has shoulder snaps and an inverted side zipper for easy changing and seat belt slots for easy transfer from crib to car.
+It has shoulder snaps, an inverted side zipper for quick changing, and seat belt slots for easy transfer from crib to car.